 Notice how the first ad highlights what’s in it for a prospective client: Qualify in 60 seconds.
 Now compare this with the second ad that does not mention any unique benefit (every other law firm nowadays offers free consultation).

 So, when writing your ad copy, think about the end goal your customers are trying to reach.
 How do you make their journey easier or better?
 If you specialize in offering a benefit, be sure to make that a focal point to get the most clicks and conversions for your PPC ads.
+If you’re really willing to make your criminal defense advertising campaign work you must invest the time and effort into analysing your online compatitors landscape.

 3. Include Emotional Triggers

 Just because your copy needs to be short and concise doesn’t mean it has to be boring.
 By including emotional triggers in your ad headline, description or CTA, you can stir a response in people reading your ads.
+Targetting your audience is crucial when creating a proper campaign for criminal defense attorney advertising goals.

 To come up with emotional triggers, you need to know who you are dealing with.
 Ask yourself: